 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 100D does not offer wifi capability.
+In contrast, the 100D does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D850 (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 100D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Nikon D850 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 100D and the Nikon D850?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 100D: